dampbacon/Cplusplus_card_game/README.md

 properly setting up the game board (a specific class will handle this), followed by a draw pile, game setup and logic

 ## Finished features:
-rendering, texture manager, 160fps game loop, partial functionality of card stacks and cards. ability to move cards between stacks using your mouse.
+rendering, texture manager, 160fps game loop, functionality of card stacks and cards. ability to move groups of cards between stacks using your mouse.

 ## why C++/C ? and not C#, javascript etc.